-Becky from The Owlet told us what she eats when she’s feeling nauseous on a cruise: “Try eating something with ginger or lemon in, or a green apple as these are supposed to be cures for seasickness.
+Becky from The Owlet told us, “Try to eat something with ginger or lemon in, or a green apple as these are supposed to cure seasickness.
 I also find drinking a sugary, fizzy drink can help me feel less sick.”

-Passengers may feel clammy, hot and sweaty when seasickness hits, so heading on deck to breathe in the fresh air and looking out to sea may help as Abi from Inside The Travel Lab told us: “Gaze lovingly, long and hard at the horizon!
+You may feel clammy, hot and sweaty when the seasickness hits.
+So, heading out on deck to breathe in the fresh air and look out to sea may help, as Abi from Inside The Travel Lab explained, “Gaze lovingly, long and hard at the horizon!
 Never take your eyes off it!
 Get fresh air if you need to and avoid anywhere stuffy and hot.
 If things are getting really bad, have a paper bag with you just in case.
 Usually, seasickness passes with time.”

-Billy also said looking out to sea can help you feel better when you’re feeling a bit “green behind the gills”.
-He told us: “Part of what contributes to traveller discomfort is the disconnect in our brains from the movement we feel and the movement, or lack thereof, that we see.
-This is why most don’t suffer these maladies while simply riding in the front seat of a car, but many do if they’re riding in a car and look down to read a book or mobile phone.
+Billy added, “Part of what contributes to traveller discomfort is the disconnect in our brains from the movement we feel and the movement, or lack thereof, that we see.
+This is why most don’t suffer these maladies while simply riding in the front seat of a car but many do if they’re riding in a car and look down to read a book or mobile phone.
 In short, if the motion of the ocean is making you feel a bit off, stare that ocean down.”